signalfx/splunk-otel-java/docs/advanced-config.md

-> The official Splunk documentation for this page is [Configure the Java agent](https://docs.splunk.com/Observability/gdi/get-data-in/application/java/configuration/advanced-java-otel-configuration.html).
+> The official Splunk documentation for this page is [Configure the Java agent](https://quickdraw.splunk.com/redirect/?product=Observability&version=current&location=java.gdi.settings).
 For instructions on how to contribute to the docs, see [CONTRIBUTING.md](../CONTRIBUTING.md#documentation).

-# Advanced Configuration
+# Advanced configuration

 The agent can be configured in the following ways: